 We have considered your arrangements to take informed decisions; deploy resources in a sustainable manner; and work with partners and other third parties.
-In our audit plan we identified a significant risk relating to financial resilience of the Council based on it's lower level of available reserves compared to other local authorities in Hertfordshire, particularly in the context of the financial challenges and uncertainties as the result of Covid-19 pandemic.
+In our Audit Plan we identified a significant risk relating to financial resilience of the Council based on it's lower level of available reserves compared to other local authorities in Hertfordshire, particularly in the context of the financial challenges and uncertainties being faced as the result of the Covid-19 pandemic.

-We have included in Section 4 the detailed work we are performing in response to this risk.
-At the time of issuing this report we have completed our planned procedures in relation to this risk, subject to final review and conclusion.
+We have included in Section 4 the detailed work we have performed in response to this risk.

 We engaged the use of specialist support from the EY Strategy and Transactions Team to conduct scenario modelling based on the Council's medium term financial strategy.
 The findings of which where that the Council's medium term financial strategy was reasonable and appropriate, and that the Council has sufficient reserves over the medium term.
-However, it is important that the Council is not complacent on its reserve balances and continues with its 'Making Your Money Count' options programme so that the Council's reserve balances are not reduced to unstainable levels.
+However, it is important that the Council is not complacent regarding its reserve balances and continues with its 'Making Your Money Count' options programme to ensure it's reserve balances are not reduced to unstainable levels.